Frequently Asked Questions

 • It is a zip archive with exactly one HTML file at its top level.

-• is a zip archive with more than one HTML file at its top level, and one of these files is named index.html.
+• It is a zip archive with more than one HTML file at its top level, and one of these files is named index.html.

 Judges should read the rules, and may also wish to read the judging guidelines for more information about how IFComp scoring typically works.